StraboLLC/Multi-Recorder-Source/STRABO-MultiRecorder/help/GettingTheSDK-template.md

 	$ cd ~/new/directory/strabo-multi-recorder
 	$ git clone https://github.com/StraboLLC/Strabo-Multi-Recorder

+NOTE: Alternatively, you can clone the repository using SSH rather than HTTPS with the following:

+	git@github.com:StraboLLC/Strabo-Multi-Recorder.git

-The contents of this repo should be as follows:
+The contents of the cloned repo should be as follows:

 	/Multi-Recorder/
 		sample/